Emerson/ember-form-master-2000/README.md

 ### Errors

 Displaying validation errors is a core requirement for any form library.
-To keep things simple, you must explicitly tell fields where to look for errors.
+To keep things simple, you must explicitly tell fm-fields what errors should be displayed.
 When provided an array of errors, `fm-field` will display the first error.

 ```
 var model = Ember.Object.create();